 To access the real estate or mortgage broker’s exciting career, what training should be taken?
 Discover the requirements to practice real estate and mortgage brokerage and learn more about recognized mandatory basic training programs.
 By checking this section, you will also know what tools are available to you to practice the profession according to generally accepted practices.

-In an effort to enhance brokers’ skills and address the concerns of real estate professionals, any candidate wishing to take the OACIQ certification exam as of September 1, 2013 must have previously taken and passed a basic training program recognized by the OACIQ.
+In an effort to enhance brokers’ skills and address the concerns of real estate professionals, any candidate wishing to take the OACIQ certification exam since September 1, 2013 must have previously taken and passed a basic training program recognized by the OACIQ.

 The OACIQ provides the public and licence holders with the name of various educational institutions offering training programs in real estate brokerage.

-In its ongoing efforts to serve you better, the ACAIQ Education Department has put the final touches on several projects that ranked high on its list of priorities.
+In its ongoing efforts to serve you better, the OACIQ Continuing Education Department has put the final touches on several projects that ranked high on its list of priorities.